 source and vehicle for expression.

-The paintings, executed in the studio, are formed from a distillation of
+The paintings and prints, executed in the studio, are formed from a distillation of

-glazes, drawn marks, and scratches working the painting into a mingling of
+glazes, drawn marks, and scratches working the piece into a mingling of

 distinct and indistinct areas and shapes.
 I pursue specificity in